 While on an active call on an associated destination device, dial 388.
 A confirmation tone is played and the call is pulled back to your IP phone.
+The call is connected immediately and you can then access system features such as conference, hold, and transfer.

-If you enter the handoff feature code (388) and the display shows NO CALL TO HANDOFF, the call cannot be handed off (see page 71).
+If you enter the handoff feature code (388) and the display shows NO CALL TO HANDOFF, the call cannot be handed off (see page 99).